bisturi/bisturi/docs/reference/09_callables.md

 ```

-The callable needs to accept a variable keyword-arguments.
-These are the current
+The callable will receive the following keyword-arguments:
-available arguments:

-   pkt:     the packet, you can use this to access to others fields or methods
+ - `pkt`: the packet, you can use this to access to other fields or methods.
-   raw:     the full raw data being be parsed.
+ - `raw`: the full raw data being be parsed.
-   offset:  the current offset of the parsed. raw[offset] means the first byte that should be parsed next
+ - `offset`: the current offset of the parsed: `raw[offset]` means
+the first byte that should be parsed next.
-   root:    the packet which started the unpack/pack operation
+ - `root`: the packet which started the `unpack`/`pack` operation; it
+may not be `pkt`.

 ```python
 >>> from bisturi.field import Ref